IBSi Sales League Table 2026

 New names: Supplier-solutions are ranked only based on the number of new-name-customer wins by the suppliers in the reporting year.
 Deals signed with existing customers – either for incremental licenses or additional modules of the same product are not considered for the SLT as these are typically not based on international competitive bids.
 However, should the supplier be able to evidence that a particular deal was based on an RFP based competitive bidding process, IBSi would consider the same for the SLT.

-Additionally, SLT 2025 is strictly based on deals that were signed during the calendar year 2024.
-Only deals that were signed between January 2024 to December 2024 will be considered as part of the submission.
+Additionally, SLT 2026 is strictly based on deals that were signed during the calendar year 2025.
+Only deals that were signed between January 2025 to December 2025 will be considered as part of the submission.

-International deals: The SLT ranks international sales, and therefore considers deals that have been participated with an international RFP / competitive suppliers from international deals as the basis for consideration.
+International deals: The SLT ranks international sales and therefore considers deals that have been participated with an international RFP / competitive supplier from international deals as the basis for consideration.
 A deal that has been signed by a local supplier with a domestic institution would not qualify to be considered as an international deal, unless evidence is provided to prove that the competitive bid was with international / global suppliers competitive participation.
 (Please note, a separate Domestic SLT is also being ranked for domestic deals signed by local suppliers in US, UK and India as a separate category.)

 Banking sector focus: The IBSi Sales League Table only includes sales made to banks or financial institutions.
-Sales to Non-banks would not be considered in league table.
+Sales to non-banks would not be considered in league table.
 Insurance & Asset Management Company deals will be considered only for Private Banking, Investment & Fund management, Compliance, Risk management and CRM.

 Single Representation: Same deal cannot be represented in multiple categories (for example, a universal banking system sale cannot be double counted for a wholesale or a retail banking system sale).
 However, within the same category, if a supplier has two different solutions sold, each of those solution sales will need to be presented as a separate submission.